-Candidate Hub: Insights on the Current Executive Talent Market
+Beecher Reagan Candidate Hub: Insights and FAQs on the Executive Talent Market

 Updated April 8th, 2026

-Beecher Reagan operates exclusively on a retained search model.
-We are engaged directly by clients—primarily private equity firms and investor-backed or private professional services organizations—to solve specific leadership needs tied to strategic outcomes.
+Beecher Reagan is a retained executive search firm.
+We are engaged directly by clients—primarily private equity firms and investor-backed or privately held professional services organizations—to fill specific leadership roles tied to defined strategic outcomes.
+As a result, the candidates we place are identified through targeted, mandate-driven search—not inbound applications.

-• Partner and senior leadership roles within public, private, and investor-backed consulting, business services, and technology services firms
+• Professional services, consulting, business services, and technology services firms

-• Leadership roles at the fund and board levels of private equity firms
+• Select leadership roles at the fund and board level within private equity

 Our clients are hiring leaders to drive outcomes—growth, transformation, and value creation.
 As a result, we focus on a specific set of attributes: